marmelab/checkoid/Readme.md

 ```

 #### hasLengthGte
-Take a number and return a validator that check its value as a length greater or equal to the given number.
+Take a number and returns a validator who check that the value as a length greater or equal to the given number.

 ```js
 import { hasLengthGte } from 'checkoid';